-Complete Tuttle Street Street including reallocation of existing Tuttle Street, the elimination of parking on the south side of the street, conversion from two lanes with dedicated turn bays to two lanes and addition of conventional striped bicycle lanes from SW 5th to SW 11th Streets.
-Additional improvements include signal modifications at SW 7th, SW 8th and SW 9th Streets to improve level of service and access for people walking and biking and sidewalk widening on the south side of the street between SW 7th and SW 9th Streets.
+The project will reallocate the existing Tuttle Street ROW from SW 5th to SW 11th.
+This includes the elimination of parking on the south side of the street from SW 9th to SW 11th, conversion from 2 lanes with dedicated turn bays to 2 lanes and addition of conventional striped bicycle lanes from SW 5th to SW 11th.
+Additional improvements include signal modifications at SW 7th, SW 8th & SW 9th to improve the level of service and access for people walking and biking.
+Some sidewalk widening is possible on the south side between SW 7th and SW 9th.